alizameller/Databases/notes.md

                     \   /
                      \ /

-Weak entities (dependents) and partial keys
+#### Weak entities (dependents) and partial keys
+Dependents are weak entities and each weak entity must have total participation in the indentifying relationship set.
+Each weak entity therefore has an identifying owner (depicted with bold lines (double))

+Partial keys are keys that are identifying given another attribute.
+In this case, Dependents are identied uniquely with the pname of the Dependent AND the key of the owning Employees entity.

         +---------+
         |         |